Only users who have ‘ALL’ access at the ‘CATALOG’ scope have access to Data Registration.

 You can preview the table with its schema.

-For Parquet and Avro files you can view the schema and verify it’s correct.
+For Parquet, Avro and JSON files you can view the schema and verify it’s correct.
 As these are self-describing files you cannot edit these schemas during registration – if you wish to make a change to the schema you must edit the schema definition in the file.

 For CSV files you can edit the column names and types, as well as set the ‘skip n lines’ option.
 You can also view the inferred delimiter.
 If the inferred delimiter is incorrect see here.
 Once you’re done editing, click the ‘save’ button to apply your changes.